alphagov/re-build-systems-test/README.md

 docker run --name myjenkins -ti -p 8000:80 -p 50000:50000 jenkins/jenkins-re:latest
 ```

-To access the instance browse to [here](http://localhost:8000)
+To access the Jenkins browse to [here](http://localhost:8000)

 For debugging, you can either:

-* access container as jenkins user:
+* access the container as jenkins user:
 `docker exec -u 1000 -it myjenkins /bin/bash`

-* access container as root user:
+* access the container as root user:
 `docker exec -it myjenkins /bin/bash`

 ## Contributing